molecular/traidor/README.md

 this software might have bugs which might cause you to loose money.
 USE AT YOUR OWN RISK!

-the code is very much a hack in progress and also a complete MESS, if you expect production quality code or even just good code, GO AWAY
+the code is very much a work in progress, if you expect production quality code or even just good code, GO AWAY

 DEPENDENCIES (likely incomplete)
 --------------------------------

  * simplejson
  * pygame (four sound)
+ * websocket4 (included, I guess)
+ * ...

 LICENSE
 -------